vinodkd/jmx.js/journal.md

 * DONE move all code into SEAF
 * DONE move the element config to its on json file that is loaded in run time.
 That way it can have its own life
-* move user defined functions to their own file - same reason as above.
+* DONE move user defined functions to their own file - same reason as above.
 * refactor again to move sub functions into their parents' scope. this seems much more readable than the "all level1 first, followed by all level 2" strategy that's currently in place
 * prettify the SEAF code - make it readable.